sparkfun/SFE_CC3000_Library/README.md

 * Click "Upload"
 * Go to Tools -> Serial Monitor
 * Ensure the baud rate is set at 115200 baud
-* The program should connect and print out the HTML of [www.example.com](http://www.example.com)!
+* The program should connect and print out the HTML of [www.example.com](http://www.example.com)

 Version History
 ---------------

+**v1.1**

+* Fixed SD card incompatibility issues
+* Added WebClientSD.ino example sketch to show SD card working with CC3000

 **v1.0**